violetrs521/CSCI340_HW5/readme.md

 The pid for the process: 1662
 For each thread show the 5 thread ID's: SPID: 1662, SPID: 1665, SPID: 1666, SPID: 1668, and SPID: 1669

+### Memory and Concurrency

+a) I have to go to at least 900000
+b) Read the book page 10 threads intro
+c) more cores- less clock speed